What are the papillary muscles?

 Two of the muscles are located in the posterior and anterior walls of the left ventricle and connect to the two cusps of the bicuspid valve.
-The remaining three septal, posterior, and anterior muscles can be found in the walls of the right ventricle and connect to the three (or more) cusps of the tricuspid valve.
+The remaining three septal, posterior, and anterior muscles can be found in the walls of the right ventricle and connect to the three (or more) cusps of the tricuspid.

 What is the function of the papillary muscles?
 How do they function?

 What are the papillary muscles of the heart?
 The heart’s papillary muscles serve the important purpose of shutting the heart valves tightly and prevent prolapsing of the valve leaflets every time that the heart beats, keeping blood from flowing back into the atrial chambers.